amiaopensource/ltopers/README.md

 brew upgrade
 ```

+#### Note

-**Note:** This will update Homebrew and upgrade every package you've installed using it.
+This will update Homebrew and upgrade every package you've installed using it.

 ## Formatting LTO